July 10, 2022

-Victoria Shaw, now at Artland (a leading community for discovering contemporary art), provides valuable insights and observations regarding trends in the burgeoning online auction market for mid century design.
+Victoria Shaw, provides valuable insights and observations regarding trends in the burgeoning online auction market for mid century design.
 A special focus will be devoted to transparency and the often-intriguing approach to determining the provenance for design objects sold online.
 Victoria is a certified appraiser with over 25 years of experience in the world of art, antiques and auctions following a career spent working with Christie’s and 1st Dibs.
 Victoria is certified with the Appraisers Association of America in Postwar, Contemporary and Emerging Art as well as 20th Century Design.
 Her clients include private clients, artists' estates in addition to family offices.

 May 8, 2019